fsh-nur/tech221_linux_aws/environments_variables_linux.md

 # Environements in linux

-## How to provison an environment in linux using bash script
+## How to provision an environment in linux using bash script

 1. Naming the environment